 Profiles may be required for ductbank runs.
 Discuss profile requirements with the electrical reviewer.
-Indicate structure (manhole and handhole) tops, ductbank elevations, slopes and diameters.
+Indicate structure (manhole and handhole) tops, ductbank elevations, slopes, and diameters.
 Coordinate structure numbers with plan sheets.
 Show and label all crossing utility lines, both existing and new.
 If depths of existing utilities are unknown, indicate the horizontal location of the utility and indicate the vertical location with a line representing the anticipated range of elevations where the utility will be found in the field.
 Indicate the method of new utility installation routing above or below conflicts.
+Notes can be used to identify parts.